 How to add, edit, delete, enable, and disable channels

-The V7 Premium Transcriber program can store up to 32 Web Linking channels.
+The Premium Transcriber and Connect programs can store up to 32 Web Linking channels.
 To add, edit, delete, enable, or disable Web Linking channels, select the "by Web Browser" option under the Link menu.

 This will open the Web Linking Setup window.